Keith Jones (ice hockey): Sportscasting career

 Beginning with the 2005–06 season, Jones has worked as an in-studio TV analyst alongside host Bill Clement and analyst Brian Engblom for the NHL on NBC (formerly the NHL on Versus) later host Liam McHugh, Mike Milbury, and Patrick Sharp.
 In addition to his duties at NBC/NBCSN, Jones also worked for NBC Sports Philadelphia as a color commentator and analyst for the Flyers.

 In fall 2021, Jones joined TNT/TBS as the lead ice-level analyst joining the lead broadcast team of Kenny Albert and Eddie Olczyk.

 From 2002 until 2023, Jones was a co-host for the show on 94.1 WIP Morning Show.
 When the show's longtime host, Angelo Cataldi retired, Jones also retired citing a hectic schedule calling hockey games.
 He made appearances on TSN as an NHL analyst.
 In 2007, Jones, along with ESPN SportsCenter anchorman John Buccigross, wrote his autobiography Jonesy: Put Your Head Down and Skate.
 Along with a foreword by Ray Bourque, the book recounts many of the stories that Jones witnessed throughout his career.

 Management career

-On May 11, 2023, Jones was named the President of Hockey Operations for the Philadelphia Flyers after the 2023 Stanley Cup Finals on TNT.
+On May 11, 2023, Jones was named the president of hockey operations for the Philadelphia Flyers after the 2023 Stanley Cup Final on TNT.

 Thoroughbred racing

 Keith Jones was one of the partners that owned Wild Desert, winner of the 2005 Queen's Plate.
 Canada's most prestigious Thoroughbred horserace and the oldest continuously run event in North America, the Queen's Plate is the first leg of the Canadian Triple Crown series.
+Wild Desert's other owners were baseball manager Joe Torre and the late entrepreneur and gambler Dan Borislow, whose most successful horse was called 'Toccet', whose name was a misspelled tribute to former NHL player Rick Tocchet.
+Tocchet is currently the head coach for the Flyers and a co-worker of Jones.

 Jones is a resident of Shamong Township, New Jersey.